-Rendon attended Cerritos Community College before earning his Bachelors and Masters of Arts Degrees from California State University, Fullerton.
-A past recipient of a National Endowment for the Humanities Fellowship, he earned his PhD from the University of California, Riverside and completed his post-doctoral work at Boston University.
+He attended Cerritos Community College before earning his Bachelors and Masters of Arts Degrees from California State University, Fullerton.
+As a recipient of a National Endowment for the Humanities Fellowship, he earned his Ph.D. from the University of California, Riverside and completed post-doctoral work at Boston University.
 After completing his studies, he served as adjunct professor in the Department of Political Science and Criminal Justice at California State University, Fullerton from January 2001 to May 2008.